pokergeist/SwitchIR/README.md

 ## ToDo List

 * ~~Add the footprint for the ItsyBitsy MCU~~.
-* Put a cutout in the board to facilitate the addition of SPI Flash memory to the QT Py when mounted via  castellated pads.
+* ~~Put a cutout in the board to facilitate the addition of SPI Flash memory to the QT Py when mounted via  castellated pad~~s.
 * Consider adding I2C UART for HC-05 Bluetooth module.
 * Add some test points for access to inaccessible pads.
 * Poll for larger pitch screw terminals.